ComfyUI

 Upload Your ComfyUI Workflow:

 - First, you need to export a workflow from ComfyUI in the correct format.
 In the ComfyUI interface, click the ComfyUI logo at the top left and click Settings.
-Then toggle "Dev Mode" with a description that states "Enable dev mode options (API save, etc.)"**.
+Then search for and toggle on the "Dev Mode" option with a description that states "Enable dev mode options (API save, etc.)".

-- While still in ComfyUI, load the image generation workflow you want to use, and then click the "Save (API Format)" button.
-This will prompt you to give a name to the file.
-Name it something memorable and download the file.
+- While still in ComfyUI, load the image generation workflow you want to use, and then click the "Export (API)" button found in the File sub-menu after clicking on the ComfyUI logo.
+This will prompt you to name the file.
+Name it something memorable and download it.

 - Back in Open WebUI, under the ComfyUI Workflow section, click Upload.
 Select the JSON workflow file you just downloaded.